ewall/meteor-foundation-4/README.md

 > *This package is for folks who are not ready to update to Foundation 5.*

+> :warning: **DEPRECATED**: Zurb Foundation 4 was last updated in 2013.
+Please consider using Foundation 6.

 [Foundation](http://foundation.zurb.com/) is an advanced responsive web framework.
 It features a flexible grid useful for rapid prototyping and mobile-ready design, and the results are beautiful, readable web sites.
 Version 4 was built with "Mobile First" RWD, semantic-friendly markup, and all new JavaScript.
 (Note that version 4 no longer supports IE 7 & 8—so hopefully you don't have to either!)

 Checkout the [Kitchen Sink page](http://foundation.zurb.com/docs/v/4.3.2/components/kitchen-sink.html) to view all the elements in their native splendor.
 Or browse the [Case Studies](http://foundation.zurb.com/case-jacquelinewest.php) to see some sites which were built with Foundation and get ideas how it can be tweaked and customized to fit your style.